glindberg2000/PDF-extractor/cline_docs/progress.md

 1. Review and document current database schema
 2. Plan classification storage strategy
 3. Implement chosen storage solution
 4. Add necessary migration safety checks

+## Progress Status
+- Blocked: MCP server cannot start due to ENOENT error from spaces in the project path.
+Awaiting project move and config update.

+## What's Left to Build
+- Project must be moved to a path without spaces or parentheses to allow Cursor to launch the MCP process.
+- Update config and verify MCP server connectivity in Cursor.